typelevel/cats-effect/site/src/main/tut/datatypes/io.md

 stream I/O chunks via `IO` (via libraries like FS2, Monix, or others).

-But the described operation is incorrect, because `in.close()` is *concurrent* with `io.readLine`, which can lead to thrown exceptions and in many cases it can lead to data *corruption*.
+But the described operation is incorrect, because `in.close()` is *concurrent* with `in.readLine`, which can lead to thrown exceptions and in many cases it can lead to data *corruption*.
 This is a big no-no. We want to interrupt whatever it is that the `IO` is doing, but not at the cost of data corruption.